dave-cmd/Kwolco/README.md

 ## Getting Started

-These instructions will give you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on deploying the project on a live system.
+These instructions will give you a copy of the project up and running on your local machine for development purposes.

 ### Prerequisites